mhaugrud/msumcspy/_sources/Debugging/HowtoAvoidDebugging.rst

 Perhaps the most important lesson in debugging is that it is **largely avoidable** -- if you work carefully.

 1.  **Understand the Problem**  You must have a firm grasp on **what** you are trying to accomplish but not necessarily **how** to do it.
-You must understand what what the program should do in specific circumstances -- what output should be produced for some given input.
+You must understand what the program should do in specific circumstances -- what output should be produced for some given input.
 You can then identify if a solution is correct or whether there remains work to do or bugs to fix.
 This is probably the single biggest piece of advice for programmers at every level.